Mikko Rantanen Game Preview: Avalanche vs. Ducks

 Rantanen Stats vs. the Ducks

-- On the defensive side, the Ducks are allowing 81 total goals (3.5 per game) which ranks 27th in the league.
+- The Ducks have conceded 84 goals in total (3.5 per game), which ranks 25th in the league in goals allowed.

 |2023-2024 Season